open5e/open5e/source/monsters/tome-of-beasts/V/umbral-vampire.rst

 ravages of time, the citizens aged centuries in moments.
 Instead of dying, the wretches lingered on in their dark realm.

-**Bound to Darkness.** All umbral vampires originate in the City Fallen into Shadow, and under most circumstances, they’re encountered only in that forsaken place.
-Despite the terrors it holds, adventurers continue to seek out the city, chasing legends of potent artifacts and boundless treasure accumulated during its golden age.
+**Bound to Darkness.** All umbral vampires originate from a single location, and under most circumstances, they’re encountered only in that forsaken place.
+Despite the terrors it holds, adventurers continue to seek out the area, chasing legends of potent artifacts and boundless treasure accumulated during its golden age.
 Occasionally, an umbral vampire slips into the mortal world, where it hides in a place seldom or never touched